-A minimum of 18 credit hours COMM-1000 Communications and Media An additional 15 credit hours including a maximum of 3 credit hours in Skills/Activity Units.
+A minimum of 18 credit hours A minimum of 12 credit hours in residence COMM-1000 Communications and Media An additional 15 credit hours including a maximum of 3 credit hours in Skills/Activity Units.
 Courses selected for this minor must have course numbers beginning with the prefix COMM.